Danielle Puzzo

 What’s the best career advice you’ve ever received?

 The best advice I've received throughout my career is definitely about finding balance.
 I'm someone whose mind is always going, and sometimes when that happens, you just get overworked.
 Finding the balance between work and personal life was something I really needed to hear, because I would get burnt out too quickly.
-That advice about balance has stayed with me and continues to be important as I navigate my new business while being home with my young children.
+It has stayed with me and continues to be important as I navigate my new business while being home with my young children.

 Q